NoamRahat/computational-graph/src/test/README.md

 - Ensure `close()` method properly stops the message processing thread.
 - Verify that no threads remain open after calling the `close()` method.

+# Exercise3 tests:

+# Test Cases for Node

+## Test Node Initialization

+- Verify that a `Node` can be initialized with a name.

+## Test Getters and Setters

+- Ensure getters and setters work correctly for the `name` and `message` fields.

+## Test Add Edge

+- Verify that `addEdge(Node node)` correctly adds an edge to the `edges` list.

+# Test Cases for Config

+## Test Config Interface Methods

+- Implement a mock `Config` and verify:
+  - `create()` correctly initializes agents and topics.
+  - `getName()` returns the correct name.
+  - `getVersion()` returns the correct version.

+# Test Cases for BinOpAgent

+## Test BinOpAgent Initialization

+- Verify that a `BinOpAgent` can be initialized with a name, input topics, output topic, and operation.

+## Test Callback Method

+- Ensure `callback(String topic, Message msg)` correctly processes messages and publishes results.

+## Test Reset Method

+- Verify that `reset()` correctly resets the state of the agent.